 - » Policy Statement

-Jesse offers sessions that range from 30 minutes to 120 minutes.
+Jesse offers sessions and add on's that range from 30 to 120 minutes.
 He is available for sessions seven days a week by appointment.
 In-home sessions are arranged on a case by case basis.

 Deep Tissue Massage